moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 For example:

-`/mojap-ingestion-production-landing/john.smith`
+`/mojap-ingestion-production-landing/analytical-platform`

-When users connect via their SFTP, FTPS, or FTP client, they are automatically restricted to their assigned home directory.
+When users connect via their SFTP they are restricted to their assigned home directory.
 Attempts to list or read directories outside of this path (for example, the root `/`) will result in permission errors.

 ## Known Limitations